THE MEN OF MIDLAND JUNCTION

 WX9080 STRIBLEY, Albert William Lance Corporal ‘Bert’ – b.
 1911 Midland Junction to Thomas and Emily Stribley.

 He enlisted AIF 25 Oct 1940, later joined 2/4th MGB’s ‘D’ Company Headquarters as a Driver.
 He was KIA on 9 Feb 1942 at 2/19th Battalion HQ on the west coast of Singapore, north of Sungei Berih.
 He was with the newly formed ‘D’ Company’s No. 16 Platoon.

-Albert Stribley was married with two young sons.
-Albert’s brother WX9058 Stribley Norman Leslie (Norm) enlisted the same day and joined same Company.
+Stribley was married with two young sons.
+Albert’s brother WX9058 Norman Leslie (Norm) Stribley enlisted the same day and joined same Company.
 Norm returned home, see below.

 WX12008 WEARN, Thomas Clifford ‘Tom’ (Lance Corporal) b.
 1909 Boulder to Joseph Henry & Margaret Ann Wearn.
 Enlisted 29 Apr 1941 & joined ‘A’ Company No. 4 Platoon.(Same as Heffernan) Sailed to Burma with first work of 3,000 Australian POWs to leave Singapore – ‘A’ Force Burma, Green Force No. 3 Battalion.

 Tom was evacuated from Kendau 4.8km camp, Burma to Thanbyuzayat Hospital on 8 Nov 1942.
 Sadly he died of dysentery in the Dutch isolated ward aged 33 years.
 He is buried Thanbyuzayat War Cemetery, Burma.

 The Wearn family were strongly connected to the Salvation Army (as was the Munday family above – no doubt Ern Munday requested to join 2/4th)